techner3/RealEstate_Data_Engineering/README.md

 Essential Folders:

-logs/: For storing Airflow logs. plugins/: For any Airflow plugins. config/: For storing configuration files needed by Airflow. dags/.env/: For securely storing credentials, such as Confluent Kafka and MongoDB authentication details, along with the Kafka topic name.
+1. logs/: For storing Airflow logs.
+2. plugins/: For any Airflow plugins.
+3. config/: For storing configuration files needed by Airflow.
+4. dags/.env/: For securely storing credentials, such as Confluent Kafka and MongoDB authentication details, along with the Kafka topic name.
-Docker and Docker Compose: Ensure these are installed to run Airflow.
+5. Docker: Ensure these are installed to run Airflow.
-Docker Service Naming: Avoid using underscores (_) in Docker service names, as they may cause issues with Airflow connections.
+6. Docker Service Naming: Avoid using underscores (_) in Docker service names, as they may cause issues with Airflow connections.
 MongoDB: Set up MongoDB for data storage.

 ## Running the Pipeline